susheelpendyala22/f23wb91pendyala/README.md

 updated readme file

 Access for live version of this project on render: [Render Link](https://assignmentpug.onrender.com/)
-## Class: flower
+## Class: Animal
-The "flower" class represents items with attributes determined by the letter "f."
+Items with qualities denoted by the letter "f" are represented by the "Animal" class.

-### Attributes:
+#### Attributes:
 - `animalName` (string)
 - `animalCost` (number)
 - `description` (string)